MileanCo/Geonauts-Game/README.md

-banishedwings2
+Geonauts
 ==============

-Final project app for Entrepreneurship Innovation - Banished Wings 2!
+Final project app for Entrepreneurship Innovation - Geonauts!
 On Android, iOS, and desktop.